LaravelDaily/course-react-parking/docs/Lesson 17 - Order new parking page.md

 ![Order parking](assets/order-parking.png)

-1. To start parking create a new `src/hooks/useParking.jsx` hook with `startParking` function which will submit vehicle and zone ids to API.
+1. To start parking create a new `src/hooks/useParking.jsx` hook with the `startParking` function which will submit vehicle and zone ids to API.

 ```jsx
 import { useState } from 'react'